Get These Fresh Coffee Beans Delivered Right to Your Door

 While Portland, Oregon, gets a lot of attention in the coffee world, its sister city out east refuses to take the backseat.
 First, Tandem Coffee stole the hearts of Mainers; then they infiltrated cafes across the nation; now, residents of countries all over have access to their treasured flavor.
 Beans arrive whole in 12-ounce, 2-pound, or 5-pound bags, and though domestic shipping generally costs $6, Tandem waives the fee if you spend more than $50.

 Intelligentsia set a high standard among roasters when they began forming direct partnerships with coffee growers rather than relying on middlemen for product.
 Their direct trade practices have become commonplace in the industry, but true Intelligents remember who helped lead the charge.
-They sell seasonal single origin coffees and carefully crafted blends in two sizes -- 12 ounces or 5 pounds -- and give you the option to have them ground however you’d like.
-Now’s the best time to order: After Intelligentsia closed their cafes in response to the COVID-19 outbreak, they began offering temporary free shipping from both roasting locations for all US orders.
+They sell seasonal single origin coffees and carefully crafted blends in two sizes—12 ounces or 5 pounds—and give you the option to have them ground however you’d like.
+Now’s the best time to order: After Intelligentsia closed their cafes in response to the COVID-19 outbreak, they began offering free shipping on orders of $40 or more from both roasting locations.

 PT got their start in craft roasting back in 1993, long before many of the coastal coffee powerhouses, and continue to roast an impressive roster of beans from four different continents.
 PT’s collections run a little pricey, generally measured as 12 ounces or 5 pounds, but the satisfying taste of your morning brew will justify every penny.
 Shipping costs $5 for coffee orders below $30.